ViaMonkey/vmkSDK/README.md

 vmkSDK
 ==============

 All in one sdk windows for esp32.
+Easy to install all dependencies.
+This sdk is based on git sub modules.

 * toolchain xtensa-esp32-elf (20171123).
 * openocd (v0.10.0)
 * eclipse (Oxygen)
 * msys32  (20171123)
-* Library (esp-idf v3.0-rc1)
+* Library (esp-idf v3.0)

 ## Installation